 However, users should be aware of the hazards that exist in the river.
-It is not recommended to operate rowing skulls, canoes or kayaks in the fairways north of the commercial wharves at Kingston due to the density of river traffic and the presence of the Red Funnel vehicle and Red Jet high-speed passenger ferries.
+It is not recommended to operate rowing skulls, canoes or kayaks in the fairways north of the commercial wharves at Kingston due to the density of river traffic and the presence of the Red Funnel vehicle and freight ferries, as well as Red Jet high-speed passenger ferries.
 The water can also get very choppy and the tide can flow in excess of 3 knots on a falling spring tide.

-There were two incidents in 2014-2015 where a kayaker has capsized and been swept under Trinity Wharf in the vicinity of the Chain Ferry.
+There were two incidents in recent years where a kayaker has capsized and been swept under Trinity Wharf in the vicinity of the Chain Ferry.
 Fortunately, on both occasions the incident was witnessed and harbour patrol staff were available to rescue the casualty.

 Care should also be taken when passing across the entrances to marinas or gaps between pontoon moorings as leisure craft entering the fairway may not be able to see you approaching due to your low profile and you are likely to be hidden behind vessels moored alongside the pontoons.

 Paddle boarding is prohibited north of No. 8 fairway buoy, which is located south of Kingston Power Station.
 The Power Station is easily identified by its two large chimney stacks.

 Tides can run up to 4 knots in the river and are strongest on a falling tide in the vicinity of the Chain Ferry; the further upriver you go the weaker the flow tends to be.
 For more information on the tidal flow experienced in Cowes Harbour, including the River Medina, please view the section on Local Tide Flows.